Life: Physics

 From a physics perspective, an organism is a thermodynamic system with an organised molecular structure that can reproduce itself and evolve as survival dictates.
 Thermodynamically, life has been described as an open system which makes use of gradients in its surroundings to create imperfect copies of itself.
 Another way of putting this is to define life as "a self-sustained chemical system capable of undergoing Darwinian evolution", a definition adopted by a NASA committee attempting to define life for the purposes of exobiology, based on a suggestion by Carl Sagan.
-This definition, however, has been widely criticised because according to it, a single sexually reproducing individual is not alive as it is incapable of evolving on its own.
+This definition, however, has been widely criticised because, according to it, a single sexually reproducing individual is not alive as it is incapable of evolving on its own.

 Living systems

 Others take a living systems theory viewpoint that does not necessarily depend on molecular chemistry.
-One systemic definition of life is that living things are self-organizing and autopoietic (self-producing).
-Variations of this include Stuart Kauffman's definition as an autonomous agent or a multi-agent system capable of reproducing itself, and of completing at least one thermodynamic work cycle.
+One systemic definition of life is that living things are self-organising and autopoietic (self-producing).
+Variations of this include Stuart Kauffman's definition as an autonomous agent or a multi-agent system capable of reproducing itself and of completing at least one thermodynamic work cycle.
 This definition is extended by the evolution of novel functions over time.
-Living systems are characterized by a multiscale, hierarchical organization, spanning from molecular machines to cells, organs, tissues, organisms, populations, ecosystems, up to the whole biosphere.
+Living systems are characterized by a multiscale, hierarchical organisation, spanning from molecular machines to cells, organs, tissues, organisms, populations, ecosystems, up to the whole biosphere.

 Death

 Animal corpses, like this African buffalo, are recycled by the ecosystem, providing energy and nutrients for living organisms.

 Death is the termination of all vital functions or life processes in an organism or cell.

-One of the challenges in defining death is in distinguishing it from life.
+One of the challenges in defining death is distinguishing it from life.
 Death would seem to refer to either the moment life ends, or when the state that follows life begins.
 However, determining when death has occurred is difficult, as cessation of life functions is often not simultaneous across organ systems.
 Such determination, therefore, requires drawing conceptual lines between life and death.
 This is problematic because there is little consensus over how to define life.
 The nature of death has for millennia been a central concern of the world's religious traditions and of philosophical inquiry.
 Many religions maintain faith in either a kind of afterlife or reincarnation for the soul, or resurrection of the body at a later date.